-The Fund aims to outperform its reference indicator over a period of at least three years, using an active, discretionary investment strategy.
+The Fund seeks to achieve a positive absolute return over a 3-year investment horizon through capital growth.
 The net exposure will typically range from -20% to +50%.

 Latest Meeting Note

 The Carmignac Long-Short European Equities Fund is a pure bottom up, stock picking equity long short fund with a pan-European focus, managed by Malte Heininger.
 Malte Heininger joined Carmignac in 2014 and was appointed lead PM of the fu...
 Read more